Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: A Unified Framework

 Furthermore, the gated bimodal Transformer layer allows us to model a superset of the few combinations considered thus far for cross-modal fusion by multimodal transformer encoders.
 One may explore asymmetric streams in which the two modalities interact differently with the bimodal inputs, or explore different ways of interleaving conventional single- and dual-stream blocks, or even different levels of parameter sharing.
+For example, asymmetric vision-and-language layers might be beneficial for navigation~(\emph{e.g.,} \citealt{hill2021grounded}) or language-conditioned image generation~(\emph{e.g.,} \citealt{cho-etal-2020-x}).
 An exploration of these possibilities is left for future work.